nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerEnableBanks: (Default) true
 Enable the bank maintainer to run using the timeperiod set in BankDepositTime.

+MinerEnableVeinUpgrade: (Default) false
+Enable the automatic purchase of the coal vein level upgrade when available.

 MinerVeinsRemoveCommon, MinerVeinsRemoveUncommon, MinerVeinsRemoveRare,
 MinerVeinsRemoveEpic, MinerVeinsRemoveMythical, MinerVeinsRemoveLegendary:
 (Default) false {inactive}